-Consider an unemployed worker at the beginning of the production stage.
+Next, consider an unemployed worker at the beginning of the production stage, and denote as U(y) his lifetime utility.
 In the current period, the worker produces and consumes b units of output.
 In the next period, the worker enters the search stage without a job and has the opportunity to look for one with probability λ_u .
 Therefore, the worker's lifetime utility U(y) is equal to